src-d/blog/content/post/review-building-static-analysis-tools.md

 This way of measuring a success has several notable implications:

-* If the tool that finds a bug also suggests a fix - it will be much more successful by this metric.
+* if the tool that finds a bug also suggests a fix - it will be much more successful by this metric.
-  This by necessity constraints the scope of a possible analysis and a tooling required
+  This by necessity constraints the scope of any possible analysis and the tooling required.

-* It also means that repairing programs is important.
+* it also means that repairing programs is important.
 For the discussion on tooling available for code transformations see **Technical Details** section below.

 Learning such modifications from examples, instead of manual coding by engineers is also a bleeding edge